 3. Adequate Recovery

 Muscles grow during rest, not during exercise.
-Evidence from American shows that muscle protein synthesis remains elevated for 24–48 hours post-exercise; disrupting that window with repeated training limits your growth potential.
-The ACSM’s 2011 position stand recommends allowing 48–72 hours between training the same muscle group.
-Sleep 7–9 hours nightly.
-The CDC emphasizes that recovery is an essential component of any effective training program, not an optional add-on.
+The ACSM’s 2011 Position Stand (Garber et al., PMID 21694556) notes that muscle protein synthesis remains elevated for 24-48 hours post-exercise; disrupting that window with repeated training of the same muscle group limits growth potential.
+The ACSM recommends allowing 48-72 hours between training the same muscle group.
+Sleep 7-9 hours nightly — Westcott (2012, PMID 22777332) documented that inadequate sleep blunts strength and hypertrophy gains regardless of training volume.

 Build Muscle Exercises by Body Part